 - Teaching cycle: Creating high-quality lessons

-Our curriculum is delivered 60% in-person and 40% online, and the majority of assignments consist of video submissions of your teaching in action and authentic classroom work samples (e.g., lesson plans).
+Our curriculum is delivered in a hybrid format, and the majority of assignments consist of video submissions of your teaching in action and authentic classroom work samples (e.g., lesson plans).

 Building Foundational Skills